actualbudget/docs/docs/contributing/releasing.md

 ## GitHub Tags and Releases

-Once the release has been merged, it need to be tagged.
+Once the release has been merged, it needs to be tagged.
 When the tag is pushed to `actual` it will trigger the Docker stable image and all NPM packages to be built and published.

 Run the below in each repository, or use the GitHub UI.
 ```bash